1Marc/marcgrabanski.com/src/pages/articles/2019-01-12-new-frontendmasters-com/index.md

 There's more we have planned to improve performance, such as building the JS & CSS assets into Cloudfront and updating the caching rules on them.

-## #2: Developer Experience
+## #2: Developer Experience – It's a Pleasure to Work In

-This system is not only fast, but also a pleasure to work in.
-We don't need two separate systems for logged in vs logged out users... we have **one template to rule them all!**
+Why is the new system fun to work in?

+1. Changes you make show up instantly with Webpack & BrowserSync.
+1. Developing for logged in vs logged out users can be done with one template.

 ### Webpack and BrowserSync